akritid/jot/README.md

 - Multiline text editing in the shell session.
 - Supports Emacs and limited Vi modes.
+- Ability to invoke a full-screen editor during editing.
 - Customizable key bindings via Readline's `.inputrc` initialization file.
 - Can be used as the default editor in Git and other command-line tools.